 What Smoke Detector Noises Mean

 Even though most smoke detectors are different, their sounds tend to have the same meanings.
 For example, in case of a fire, your smoke alarm will continuously beep.
 If it beeps with spaces, chances are, the batteries are low.
-Nonetheless, to 100% determine the meaning of the noise, you should consult the manual or manufacture’s website.
-Additionally, they should also have recommendations as to how to stop the fire alarm from beeping.
+Nonetheless, to 100% determine the meaning of the noise, you should consult the manual or manufacturer’s website.
+Additionally, they should also have recommendations as to how to stop the smoke detector from beeping.
 If you believe your smoke detector is malfunctioning and you are still under your one year warranty, contact warranty for support.